Contributing

 - Respect the layers.

 any, no!.
 If the types aren't cooperating, adjust the types rather than escape them.
 UseResult<T, E>for expected failure modes. - Tests before merge.
 We aim for 100% line coverage on our own source.
-Every branch of every use case must have a test.
+Every branch of every use case needs a test.
+This isn't cargo-culting — it's how we keep the protocol from drifting under refactors.

-@bdi/contracts.
-Don't re-declare token or envelope shapes in a service.
-If a new claim is needed, add it there. - Errors are typed discriminated unions.
+@transportial/contracts.
+Don't re-declare token or envelope shapes inside a service.
+If a new claim is needed, add it there so all three services see it at once. - Errors are typed discriminated unions.
 No

 # Branching

-mainis always deployable; protected, requires green CI and review.- Topic branches:
+mainis always deployable; it's protected, requires green CI and review.- Topic branches use the format

 asr,ors,con,kernel,contracts,crypto,events,policy,observability,testing,config,infra,docs.